-|Peloton heart rates zone weight loss classes|
+Peloton heart rate zone for weight loss

-As a whole, the best peloton heart rate zones for cardiorespiratory benefits are 3 and 4 where your intensity remains at the 70 to 90% of maximum heart rate.
 These zones are also referred to as cardio or threshold zone because the body improves the ability to eliminate lactate from the blood, as well as to burn more glycogen as an energy source.

 This is also called the OBLA (onset of blood lactate accumulation) threshold where the blood lactate concentration exceeds 4 mmol/l, which means the body produces more lactate than it can eliminate.

-HRZ Endurance Run
+- HRZ Endurance Run

-HRZ Threshold Ride
+- HRZ Threshold Ride

-HIIT and Hills Ride
+- HIIT and Hills Ride

 These zones are also referred to as anaerobic because they increase the oxygen debt due to their intensity level.